Icon scroll down

 3D Models BIM viewer

-10% increase in AR mobile app usage after qualitative research and design
+10% increase in AR mobile app usage after qualitative research and iteration

 Using Smartlook and Hotjar, we found that only 12% of users viewed the models in AR.